 - But if you like to experiment, here are some flavors that work well with coffee: almond, hazelnut, vanilla, and mint-flavored chocolate—my favorite.

-- The recipe calls for egg whites at room temperature, which means to remove the eggs from the fridge and let it sit on the kitchen counter for about 30 minutes before using them— it helps with beating egg whites properly to stiff peaks.
+- The recipe calls for egg whites at room temperature, which means to remove the eggs from the fridge and let them sit on the kitchen counter for about 30 minutes before using them— it helps with beating egg whites properly to stiff peaks.